learn-the-web/www/privacy-cookies.md

 ## Analytics

-We do not record any analytics about page views or track your movements across pages on a localized server.
+We do not record any analytics about page views or track your movements across pages on a remote server.

 ### Hosting provider server logs